fstarred/arcade-hacks/ffight/README.md

 ### Map information

-Here's an example of the first stage map (slum 1), located at address 0x06D02C:
+Here's an example of the first stage map data (slum 1), located at address 0x06D02C:

 ```
 O + 0x00 = when 0xFF8412 == value, then load into memory